jenjwong/sandbox/README.md

 Mongo models and operations are tested with Mocha and stub-data.

 ## Redux Architecture
 Expense Trackr manages state with Redux.
 The store is designed like a relational database to minimize duplication of data.
-Expensees are stored in a centralized dictionary and are accessed through arrays that track look-up indexes.
+Expenses are stored in a centralized dictionary and are accessed through arrays that track look-up indexes.

 ## License